Can I eat my lipstick?

 Many humectants in cosmetic products (included in formulations primarily to retain moisture), are sourced from animals, e.g. collagen and lanolin.
 They are not necessarily harmless, because the animal may have been dipped or treated with chemical pesticides and the product derived from it may then contain traces of the pesticides.
 Chemical and synthetic humectants also often form a suffocating film on the skin to prevent moisture loss, whereas a natural ingredient like honey or aloe vera gel attracts water from the surrounding air and holds it where an increased level of hydration is needed.

-Our initial perception that the strict lockdown measures in March 2020 allowed nature to sigh with relief was well placed.
-Living nature seemed invigorated, seemingly as a result of less human impact due to lockdown.
-But this initial declining impact on the environment suddenly reversed course.
-Why?
+our initial perception that the strict lockdown measures in March 2020 allowed nature to sigh with relief was well placed.

 as consumers’ demand for green and sustainable products and services grow, so do the incidents of greenwashing.